hazelnutx/food-app/README.md

 # Nutrition Planner
-An app that helps you find food that fits your desired diet.
+An app that helps you find food that fits your diet.
 Built with [React](https://reactjs.org/), [Material-UI](https://material-ui.com/) and uses [Nutritionix](https://www.nutritionix.com/) as API.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).